 Should You Inform Your Manager if You Are Job Searching Internally?

-Never Blindside Your Manager if You Want to Remain on His Good Side
+Never Blindside Your Manager if You Want to Remain on Their Good Side

 Human Resources Policies for Internal Job Applications